HCC-NEH/HCC-NEH.github.io/README.md

 # world.

 # We are using Visual Studio Code with a GitHub repository to make and host the static site
-# and we are using AWS for hosting our videos and potentially our images.
+# and we are using AWS/S3 for hosting our images and Vimeo for videos.